 The Broholmer is a large purebred dog from Denmark in northern Europe.
 Calm, protective, and friendly, this pup has some of the best qualities of any dog breed around!

 Broholmers go by a couple of other names, such as the Danish Mastiff or the Danish Broholmer.
-You may be able find these dogs at your local shelter or rescues, so please remember to adopt and not shop!
+You may be able find these dogs at your local shelter or rescues.
+Please remember to adopt!
+Don’t shop!

 These protective pooches can do fine in apartments but, because of their large size, are better suited for townhomes or something larger, preferably with a yard.
 They’re pack dogs and like to be around people, so larger households or families with children are perfect for them.
 If you want a protective, calm, large pooch who will love you unconditionally, then this may be the right dog for you!

-See below for all Broholmer facts and dog breed characteristics!
+See below for all dog breed traits and facts about Broholmers!

 Broholmer Dog Breed Pictures